yhkim8505/SOAP3-swap/README.md

 # SOAP3-swap

-SOAP3-swap is a GPU-based software based on SOAP3-dp for aligning short reads to a reference sequence considering swap of adjacent bases.
+SOAP3-swap is a GPU-based software based on SOAP3-dp for aligning short reads to a reference sequence considering swaps of adjacent bases.

 # <a name="Section1"></a>1.
 Hardware and Platform